dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 - You can adjust the application title, short title and description inside the corresponding meta tags in the index.html.

 ## Conclusion
 Congratulations!
 You have set up a working web map application with the UKIS frontend libraries.
-Now you can start to adjust and customise the code to your needs.
-Make shure to check out our [demo-maps](projects/demo-maps) project, where you can find some inspiratoins.
+Now you can start to adjust and customize the code to your needs.
+Make sure to check out our [demo-maps](projects/demo-maps) project, where you can find some inspirations.